-There are many treatment options for TMJ Dysfunction / TMD
+Treatment options for TMJ Dysfunction / TMD in Richmond

-Whilst the exact cause of temporomandibular joint (TMJ) disorders is not known, there are now several treatment options for the management of temporomandibular disorder (TMD);
+Whilst the exact cause of temporomandibular joint (TMJ) disorders is not known, we can offer patients at our Richmond clinic several treatment options for the management of temporomandibular disorder (TMD).

 TMJ Disorder/TMD Treatment Options include:

 - Occlusal Equilibration

 If our dentist finds evidence of teeth grinding and clenching, a muscle relaxant may be prescribed to relax the jaw.
 Anti-anxiety medication may also be considered to relieve stress and help reduce or control pain.
 Non steroidal anti-inflammatory drugs (NSAIDs) may also have a role relieving muscle pain and swelling.

 The use of a splint (mouth guard) may be considered to reduce stress on the jaw and improve the bite.

 Involves reshaping the biting surfaces of the teeth so that the jaw can close properly.

 Low-Level Laser Therapy (LLLT) has been found to be effective in the treatment of myofacial pain in the jaw and face.
 It’s a laser for the soft tissues of the jaw and face and we have found it to increase cell metabolism.
 An increase in cellular metabolism indicates healthier cells which function more effectively.
 We have also reported some of our patients who have undertaken LLLT to have a reduction in oedema (swelling due to fluid retention).